 Improperly managed pet waste is another potential source of E. coli loading in the Spring Creek Assessment Unit (Section 5.3.4).
-Pet owners use several roadways in the area to walk their dogs, and while there are signs encouraging owners to keep their pets on a leash, there are no waste clean-up bags, waste disposal receptacles, or signs encouraging proper pet waste disposal.
+Pet owners use several roadways in the area to walk their dogs, and while there are signs encouraging owners to keep their pets on a leash, there are no waste clean-up bags, waste disposal receptacles, or signs encouraging proper pet waste disposal outside the Heber City dog park.
 The addition of educational signs and waste disposal materials along roadways and walking trails used for recreation will encourage proper pet waste disposal and reduce the risk of pet waste entering the Spring Creek riverine network.